 The 10th Sustainable Business Report highlights Safaricom’s efforts to achieve its purpose of transforming lives by transparently showing its successes, setbacks, and future focus areas critical to the business and stakeholders.

-The report themed ‘‘Standing Together Going Beyond’, also reveal how the telco through its Safaricom Sustainable Future Series aims to inspire more business leaders to embark on the bold leadership needed to re-ignite the crucial private sector role in the achievement of the targets set under the 2030 Agenda.
+The report themed ‘‘Standing Together Going Beyond’, also reveals how the telco, through its Safaricom Sustainable Future Series, aims to inspire more business leaders to embark on the bold leadership needed to re-ignite the crucial private sector role in the achievement of the targets set under the 2030 Agenda.

 The Safaricom Sustainable Future Series is a thought leadership platform launched in 2020.
 It seeks to convene business leaders to discuss and identify solutions for the various sustainability challenges facing our society and establish ways of accelerating the private sector’s contribution to the SDGs.

-In the report, Safaricom injected KSh 664 billion approximately ten times greater than its financial profit made during the year.
-The company says sustained over 190 273 direct and indirect jobs.
+In the report, Safaricom injected KSh 664 billion, approximately ten times greater than its financial profit made during the year.
+The company says it sustained over 190273 direct and indirect jobs.

 “Our latest True Value Report indicates that the true value to Kenyan society created by Safaricom (the cumulative outcome of the economic, social and environmental impacts highlighted on the True earnings bridge) increased by 1.5 per cent from FY20 to FY21, and we contributed a total of 5.2 per cent to the gross domestic product (GDP) of the country,” Safaricom notes on its True Value.